 - The architect and engineer to complete the design

 - The contractor to keep on the construction schedule

 - The distributor to deliver equipment as per project schedule

 Since, next to actual construction, a new facility’s equipment is the largest investment an owner will make in a project, it is a good idea to have an equipment planner, who also knows equipment and the industry so well that they can help the hospital with items that can be re-used and moved, and equipment that should be discarded or donated.

 The equipment planner acts as the central source of information.
 They help with dissemination and management of helpful technological information in the medical equipment industry.

-So when should you bring in the Medical Equipment Planner?
+When should you bring in the Medical Equipment Planner?

 The best time to bring in the planner is as early as possible once the expansion or remodeling decision is made.
 This will make it possible for the business and clinical aspects of the affected services or departments to be appropriately considered for current and future clinical and demographic needs.

 What are repercussions for bringing in the Medical Equipment Planner late?